eosnetworkfoundation/engineering/tooling/encryption.md

 ## Symmetric Encryption
 Symmetric encryption uses the same key to encrypt and decrypt data.
 This is useful for encrypting data at rest, such as a backup file or a database dump.

+> [!TIP]
+> For particularly sensitive documents, you may wish to work with them in a [RAMdisk](./ramdisk.md) to avoid writing them to disk at all.

 ### Encrypt
 You can compress and encrypt a file using a symmetric key like this:
 ```bash